 See Keys and Key Names before using the key mapping directives.

-Key assignments are processed before looking for keystroke aliases.
-For example, if you assign Shift-F1 to HELP and also assign Shift-F1 to a key alias, the key alias will be ignored.
+Key assignments are processed after looking for keystroke aliases.
+For example, if you assign Shift-F1 to HELP and also assign Shift-F1 to a key alias, the key alias will be run and Help won't work.

-Note: if you assign the same key to two different functions, the first assignment found in the list will be used.
+Note: if you assign the same key to two different functions, the first assignment found will be used.